besheraj/Milestone3/README.md

 **Home**:
 * Click on the "Signup" button direct to Signup form.

 **Signup**:
 * All fields are required.
-* If password and confirm password fields dosent match will return "passwrd dosent match"
+* If password and confirm password fields dosent match will return "passwrd dosent match".
-* If user name existed will return"this email already exist please try to login"
+* If user name existed will return"this email already exist please try to login".
-* If password not 8 charcters will return "please match the password format"
+* If password not 8 charcters will return "please match the password format".
 ![password-not-match](doc/images/password-not-match.png)
 ![existing-user](doc/images/existing-user.png)
 ![password-format-not-match](doc/images/password-format-not-match.png)